Psylocibe23/MathematicalOptimizationExam/README.md

   A script to run the models on a toy dataset or on small instances for testing

 - **scalability_analysis.py**
   A script to perform scalability analysis and generate plots.
-Due to computational and memory limitations, it is designed to run on one instance at a time
+Due to computational and memory limitations, it is designed to run on one instance at a time.
+**There is no need to run this script again**, as all the results have already been generated and are available in the `Plots` folder and the `results.txt` file.

 - **Plots/**
   Contains the resulting plots from the scalability analysis on the small and medium instances